suyeonson/docs/developing.md

 ```
 <!-- {is="syntax-highlight"} -->

-A content ID can be any string that doesn't contain spaces or periods (`.`), since Simpla uses periods internally to represent data hierarchies.
+A Content ID can be any string that doesn't contain spaces or periods (`.`), since Simpla uses periods internally to represent data hierarchies.

 ### Creating namespaces
 You can create a new _namespace_ for Simpla content with the `<simpla-block>` element.
 The Simpla elements inside a `<simpla-block>` are scoped to that block, ensuring that their content is unique.
-Like other Simpla elements, `<simpla-block>` requires a content ID to identify the namespace it creates.
+Like other Simpla elements, `<simpla-block>` requires a Content ID to identify the namespace it creates.

 In the following example, both `<simpla-text>` elements with an SID of 'foo' contain unique content, thanks to simpla-block: